ckpiper/school/fsu/foundations_of_computational_math/quadrature/README.md

 # Implementation of different forms of Quadrature in C++

-Trapezoid Rule, Simpson's Rule, Midpoint Rule, 2-Point Open Rule, and Gauss Legendre Rule
+quadrature.cpp has Trapezoid Rule, Simpson's Rule, Midpoint Rule, 2-Point Open Rule, and Gauss Legendre Rule with mesh refinement to a certain error tolerance

-With mesh refinement to a certain error tolerance
+romberg.cpp has the Romberg method using extrapolation of Trapezoid Rule and refined Trapeziod Rule.